oxheadalpha/nft-tutorial/README.md

 or unique artwork.

 For each individual non-fungible token, the FA2 assigns a unique token ID and associates it with the token owner address.
-The FA2 API allows to inspect token balances for the specific token ID and token owner address.
+The FA2 API enables the inspection of token balances for the specific token ID and token owner address.
 For NFTs the balance can be either 0 (which means that the address does not own this particular token) or 1 (the address owns the token).

 The FA2 contract also associates some metadata with each token.
 This tutorial supports token symbol and token name metadata attributes.
 However, the implementation can